noah-geerts/Game-of-Amazons/README.md

 # COSC322_Amazons_Project
-Game of Amazons: Group 7

-*insert nerd emoji*
+Rational agent that plays Game of Amazons using Monte Carlo search and various heuristic functions.